 “Newspapers are basically using this 19th century headline, photo, text, everywhere.
 It is not very innovative,” Mr Utko said.

-“”The role of print right now is to lead us in transition from print subscription to digital subscription.
+“The role of print right now is to lead us in transition from print subscription to digital subscription.
 We have to keep the subscribers happy for several more years to be able to make the transition into digital subscriptions.”

 Mr Utko is a four-time winner of the Society for Newspaper Design’s award for World’s Best Designed Newspaper, with two of the winning titles also receiving European Newspaper of the Year awards.
 Beginning his career in architecture, he progressed into design before becoming art director in the newsrooms of Bonnier Business Press.
-A collection of his award winning work can be seen here.

 “After many, many years of trying different things when it comes to design and content, I kind of know now what the modern newspaper should look like.
 What the mix of the modern and old, traditional papers should be.”